HankelBao/HwSys/README.md

 | Id       | Main Key, Unique               |
 | QQNumber | qq number of the teacher, text |
 | Name     | name of the teacher, text      |

+## Let's choose the editor, atom or vscode